gbenroscience/layit/README.md

 Now, there are no `data-xxx` attributes on the script tag again.
 We do all the work in the script tag just after it.

+## Styling

+The library can be used to style your elements but it is not designed for this.
+Instead, it is more optimal to use a special attribute called the `cssClass` to link your xml elements to a corresponding css class in your styleheets.
+There are lots of attributes that can be used to specify text color, background color etc directly from the xml layout.
+But using the `cssClass` attribute is of course more powerful since of course, stylesheets.